StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 To set up the StackState AWS integration, you need to have:

 * An installed and configured AWS CLI.
-    - *Note:* AWS CLI version 2.0.0 has a bug that reports a false ValidationError on properly formatted YAML files.
-Upgrade AWS CLI to 2.0.4 version.
+Note that AWS CLI version 2.0.0 has a bug that reports a false ValidationError on properly formatted YAML files.
+Upgrade AWS CLI to version 2.0.4.
 * An AWS user with the required access to retrieve Cloudwatch metrics:
     - `cloudwatch:GetMetricData`
     - `cloudwatch:ListMetrics`
-    - A policy file to create a user with the correct rights can be downloaded from the the StackState UI screen **StackPacks** &gt; **Integrations**  &gt; **AWS**.
+  A policy file to create a user with the correct rights can be downloaded from the the StackState UI screen **StackPacks** &gt; **Integrations**  &gt; **AWS**.
 * An AWS user with the required access rights to install StackState monitoring in your account.
-    - Policy files to create a user with the correct rights can be downloaded from the the StackState UI screen **StackPacks** &gt; **Integrations**  &gt; **AWS** after you have installed the AWS StackPack.
+Policy files to create a user with the correct rights can be downloaded from the the StackState UI screen **StackPacks** &gt; **Integrations**  &gt; **AWS** after you have installed the AWS StackPack.

-For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).

 ### Install